EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPPBench_datasets.rst

--  The gridded EUPPBench postprocessing benchmark dataset contains `ECMWF <https://www.ecmwf.int/>`__ ensemble and deterministic forecasts over a small domain in Europe, rom 45.75° to 53.5° in latitude, and from 2.5° to 10.5° in longitude, and covers the years 2017-2018.
+-  The gridded EUPPBench postprocessing benchmark dataset contains `ECMWF <https://www.ecmwf.int/>`__ ensemble and deterministic forecasts over a small domain in Europe, from 45.75° to 53.5° in latitude, and from 2.5° to 10.5° in longitude, and covers the years 2017-2018.
 -  It also contains the corresponding ERA5 reanalysis for the purpose of providing observations for the benchmark.